 Is Coconut Water Good for Diarrhea?
-Benefits, Risks & Recovery
+What You Need to Know

-Coconut water can help during mild diarrhea, but it is not a replacement for ORS.
-It provides fluids and potassium, but its sodium content is too low to drive the glucose-sodium absorption your gut needs during active fluid loss.
-The moment stools become frequent, watery, or weakness sets in, ORS becomes the priority.
+Coconut water can support hydration during mild diarrhea, but it should not replace ORS.
+It gives fluids and potassium, but it does not provide enough sodium to match the glucose-sodium absorption mechanism that makes ORS effective during active fluid loss.

 - ORS uses a proven glucose-to-sodium ratio that activates sodium-glucose cotransport in the small intestine

-- For mild diarrhea with no dehydration signs: coconut water is a reasonable supportive fluid
+- For mild diarrhea with no dehydration signs, coconut water is a reasonable supplementary fluid

-- For moderate-to-severe diarrhea or vulnerable groups (infants, elderly, pregnant): ORS first, always
+- For moderate-to-severe diarrhea, or for infants, elderly, or pregnant individuals, ORS comes first, always

 In many Indian homes, tender coconut water is a go-to drink during loose motions because it feels light and soothing.
-The key question is: does it actually help, and when can it cause problems?
-For a complete guide on what to eat in diarrhea, see our full food guide.
-Also see which juice is good for diarrhea to understand how coconut water compares to other drinks.
+The real question is: does it actually help, and when can it cause harm?

 How Does Coconut Water Work During Diarrhea?
 The Mechanism Explained

-Diarrhea depletes your body of water and electrolytes faster than most people realise, you can lose 200–300 ml of fluid per loose stool.
-Here is what coconut water does, and where its limits are.
+Diarrhea depletes your body of water and electrolytes faster than most people realise, you can lose 200-300 ml of fluid per loose stool.
+Coconut water addresses some of this loss, but not all of it.

 Coconut Water vs WHO-ORS: Nutrient Comparison